Timinator2000/Algorithm_X/10 - your turn/03 - takuzu solver.md

 > - no more than two of either number adjacent to each other
 > - no identical rows and no identical columns

-When there are three or more unknown cells next to each other, you solver will generate solutions that might at 3 or more like digits next to each other.
-You will also need to make sure you don't have any identical rows or columns.

 If you want to set Algorithm X up in steps consider this.
 Even if you completely ignore mutual exclusivity, your solve will easily find solutions for __Test Case 1: Test 4x4__ and __Test Case 2: Test 6x6__.
 Without adding optional requirements to handle mutual exclusivity, I expect you will timeout on 3rd test case.

 This puzzle is a great example of the power of mutual exclusivity.
 With decent problem-space reduction, you can pass all validators even if you completely ignore mutual exclusivity.
 However, if you want super fast solutions for every test case and every validator, mutual exclusivity is critical.